felipemalli/fit-home/README.md

 This is a project to demonstrate my skills, so I'm not concerned about security in this case when disclosing the real API address.

-Connects to AWS EC2, which is targeting MongoDB Atlas.
+I deployed the backend on Amazon EC2, which is connected to MongoDB Atlas.

 Deploy: http://54.233.146.212:5050/api-docs/